-Chile Pepper Institute Teaching Garden Tour
+The Chile Pepper Institute Amy Goldman-Fowler Teaching Garden

 Visiting the Teaching Garden

 To reach the Chile Pepper Institute Teaching Garden, take the University Ave. exit from either Interstate (I-10 or I-25).
 Follow University Ave. west towards the town of Mesilla.
-The Garden is approximately one block after you cross the railroad tracks, on your left at 140 West University Ave.
+The Garden is approximately one block after you cross the railroad tracks, on your left at 113 W. University Ave.
 Drive into the Fabian Garcia Landscape Garden and park.
 Go through the gate in a chain-link fence to the east.
 Follow the signage to the garden gate.

 Visitors Welcome